 -

-Wellness beginners exploring nootropics: It’s a clean, approachable starting point with a strong safety profile and clear mechanisms.
+Wellness beginners exploring nootropics: It's a clean, approachable starting point with a strong early safety profile and interesting proposed mechanisms.

 -

-People interested in long-term brain health: Its neuroprotective properties make it valuable not just for today’s focus, but as a long-game investment in cognitive health.
+People interested in long-term brain health: Early research explores its potential role in supporting brain health and mental clarity, making it a compelling option not just for today's focus, but as a long-game investment in cognitive wellness.

 What Does the Research Actually Say?